-Special Collections welcomes opportunities to provide undergraduate and graduate internships, which are described in more detail below.
-Fall and spring internships are based on a minimum of ten hours of work per week; summer interns may work up to 30 hours per week.
-All internships are supervised and evaluated by either the Special Collections Librarian, Rare Book and Research Services Librarian, or Preservation Officer.
+Internships are available to undergraduate and graduate students.
+Fall and spring internships require a minimum of ten hours of work per week; summer interns may work up to 25 hours per week.
+All internships are supervised and evaluated by the Special Collections Librarian, Rare Book and Research Services Librarian, or Preservation Officer.